diffqc/dqc/docs/getstart/contribute.rst

 How to contribute
 =================

-There are a lot of ways to contribute to dqc:
+There are a lot of ways to contribute to DQC:

-- Report bugs or request features via :github:`dqc Github page <issues>`
+- Report bugs or request features via :github:`DQC Github page <issues>`
 - Improving documentations
 - Reporting and fixing bugs
 - Writing a new feature / simulation